-7. Stockholders have no right of cumulative voting in the election of directors liability of 10.Personal directors for monetary damages for breach of fiduciary duty eliminated except in the instance of (a) breach of duty of loyalty to the Company or its stockholders, (b) acts or omissions not in good faith or involving intentional misconduct or a knowing violation of law, (c) the paying of a dividend or the approval of a stock repurchase illegal under the DGCL or (d) any transaction from which director derived improper personal benefit
+8. Shareholders have no right of cumulative voting in the

+- 9. Vacancies in the Board of Directors may be filled by vote of a majority of directors then in office - 9.
+Directors may be removed prior to expiration of term, with or without cause, by holders of a majority of voting power of Scotts Ohio - 10.
+Personal liability of directors for monetary damages for breach of fiduciary duty eliminated except in the instance of (a) breach of duty of loyalty to the Company or its stockholders, (b) acts or omissions not in good faith or involving intentional misconduct or a knowing violation of law, (c) the paying of a dividend or the approval of a stock repurchase illegal under the DGCL or (d) any transaction from which director derived improper personal benefit - 11.
+Broad mandatory indemnification of directors and officers consistent with DGCL